Find job opportunities

 In North America, networking is common practice and building a professional network is crucial to your job search.
 There’s a difference between nepotism and using your network to find job opportunities.
 Just remember networking is a two-way street.
 It’s not just about you but about developing mutually valuable relationships.

 LinkedIn is a useful tool to find people in your field.
 If you can’t send an invitation, get their name and try to find their email address through a public database.
-If you’re inviting or connecting with someone on LinkedIn, write a personalized connection request instead of using the default template.
+If you’re inviting or connecting with someone on LinkedIn, write a personalised connection request instead of using the default template.
 Finally, remember to change your country/region to Canada in your profile!

 You may want to check if there are Facebook groups for professionals in your field.